Eco Plastics Bottle Recycling Facility, United Kingdom

 Built at an estimated cost of £17m, the plant produces 11 different types of plastics, ensuring zero-waste production.
 Considering the demand for low carbon packaging and estimated 30,000t a year of recycled plastic in UK, the new facility is capable of meeting 50% of the national demand.
-It is currently handling just under 50% of the total plastic bottles recycled in the UK.
-Of this, about 40,000t is turned into recycled polyethylene terephthalate (rPET).

 The Hemswell facility produces 68% less carbon intensive products from the recycled plastic than products made from virgin materials.
-The carbon cost of producing food grade rPET 78 pellet in 2010 was 254kg/t while the cost of producing virgin PET was 681kg/t.
-The cost of food grade rPET pellet is expected to decrease further to 213kg/t in 2011 once the plant reaches full capacity.
+The carbon cost of producing food grade rPET 78 pellet in 2010 was 254kg/t, while the cost of producing virgin PET was 681kg/t.
+The cost of food grade rPET pellet is expected to decrease further to 213kg/t in 2011 once the plant reaches its full capacity.

 Eco Plastics employs more than 130 people, of which 110 work at the processing site itself.

 In March 2011, Coca-Cola Enterprises formed a joint venture with Eco Plastics to expand the Hemswell facility.
-The expansion will include the addition of a new purpose-built facility at the site to supply rPET to Coca-Cola.
-As part of the deal, Coca-Cola will invest £5m in the new plant.
-In September 2011, Coca-Cola and Eco Plastics announced that their joint venture will be known as Continuum Recycling.
+The expansion included the addition of a new purpose-built facility at the site to supply rPET to Coca-Cola.
+As part of the deal, Coca-Cola invested £5m in the new plant.

 In July 2011, Eco Plastics secured £24m in financing for the expansion of the facility.
-The funding includes £5m equity investment by Ludgate Environmental Fund Limited (LEFL), £5m by Coca Cola and £14m bank debt.
+The funding includes £5m equity investment by Ludgate Environmental Fund Limited (LEFL), £5m by Coca Cola and £14m in bank debt.

 The re-opened facility houses 17 polymer and optical sorters developed by Stadler, TITECH and Herbold.
 In addition it houses a hot wash and an extrusion line manufactured by Sorema, which was added as part of the £14m capital investment programme initiated in June 2009.